chrisharness/aboutME/index.md

 ![Stats](screenshots/gamer.png)

 These are my current world rankings for the class I play ( I play a tank, which carries tons of responsibility and leadership skills, as well as mechanical ability.
 This measurement is based on my percentile relation to the top performers of my class.
-As you can see, I'm pretty decent )
+As you can see, I'm pretty decent.
+There are about 30K+ other people who play the class I do.)